dat-ecosystem-archive/book/src/ch01-03-merkle-tree.md

 - Node 5 contains the hash of hashes from nodes 4 and 6.
 - Node 3 contains the hash of hashes from nodes 1 and 5.

-## How Are Merkle Trees Used In Hypercore?
+## Merkle Trees In Hypercore
-Each hypercore merkle tree is made up of two files:
+A Hypercore's internal structure typically typically of these files:

+- __data file:__ a file containing the data added to the Hypercore.
-- One file containing the tree of hashes (merkle file)
+- __tree file:__ a file containing the Merkle tree of hashes derived from the data.
-- Another file containing the signatures of the hashes (signature file)
+- __signature file:__ a file containing the cryptographic signatures of the hashes in the tree file.
+- __bitfield file:__ a file to keep track of which data we have locally, and which data is part of the network.
+- __public key:__ a file containing the public key.
+This is used for verifying content.
+- __secret key:__ a file containing the signing key.
+This is used for adding new content, and is only available on Hypercores you've created.

+> We're referring to the file containing the Merkle tree as the "tree file"
+> to keep the terminology in this guide consistent with the Dat protocol
+> specifications and implementations.

-The responsibility of the Merkle tree is to verify the integrity of the data we're storing.
-This is done by completing the tree as far as possible on each write, and creating hashes of hashes all the way through.
+The tree file is responsible of verifying the integrity of the data that's being appended to the feed.

-The responsibility of the signature file is to sign the integrity of the tree _at the entire tree at its current state._ This means that every entry into the signature file serves as a hash _for the entire Merkle file_.
+The signature file is responsible for ensuring the integrity of the entire tree at any given state.
+Every entry in the signature file verifies the current state of the entire tree file.

+> Not every Hypercore is the same.
+In most implementations of Dat it's possible
+> to choose how data is stored.
+For server applications it makes sense to store
+> it in a single file.
+But for desktop applications it can sometimes make sense
+> to store content directly on disk.
+For example in the case of (hyper)media
+> files.

+Whenever data is added to Hypercore, a new entry is created in the data file.
+We then then hash

+This might all sound a little abstract though, so let's look at an example.

+## Merkle Trees In Practice
+We're starting off with an empty Hypercore feed.
+We're planning to add 5 pieces of data to it, one by one: `[A B C D E]`.

+Let's start off by adding the first piece of data to the file.

 ### Todo
 - If a data entry into the Merkle tree has a sibling, it'll try and complete as